Car seats - All groups

-Car seats for baby and child up to 150 cm - 12 years
+Car seats for babies and children from birth to 150 cm - 12 years

 You may also be interested in

-2- Which child car seat do I need?
+2- What child car seat would you need?

-3- Why is it so important and safe to carry a baby or child in the car?
+3- Why is it so important and safe to carry a rear facing baby or child in the car?

-4- What are they and what does it mean that a car seat belongs to a group?
+4- What does it mean that a car seat belongs to a group?

-5- When can I change my child to a group 2-3 car seat?
-Continue reading
+5- When can I change my child for a group 2-3 seat? ►Keep reading

 6- When can a child's car seat be removed?